 We believe that students cannot learn about psychological research without opportunities to experience all aspects of the research process from participation to design and analysis.
 Student volunteers can serve as participants in research studies and may have opportunities to assist faculty with their research.
 There also are opportunities to present and publish research with department faculty members.

 Research participation provides an important first-hand view of psychological science.
 If you are interested in participating, current projects are listed below:

-(If the sign-up link does not work, try copying and pasting the link into your browser, or emailing us directly.
+(If the sign-up link does not work, try copying and pasting this link into your browser, or emailing us (firstname.lastname@example.org) directly.
 THANKS!)

 Thank you for volunteering your time to further our research.

 Many university graduate programs require students to have experience in conducting psychological research, as well as in analyzing data and writing up the results.
 To find out more about possible research assistant opportunities, students should consult with individual full time faculty members.